 James Mursell developed his travisher for shaping Windsor chair seats over a period of ten years, working through several prototypes to reach this final form.

 He has been making and selling the ‘Wood‘ version for many years to makers all round the world.
 Then at the end of 2018 he produced two new versions, the ‘Deluxe‘ and ‘Black‘.
 These are made of new materials and broaden the range.

 The unique shape of the body is designed to fit comfortably in the hand, making the job of hollowing Windsor chair seats a most pleasurable experience.

-The Travisher Black is the base model of the range.
-The ergonomic shape is the same as the ‘Wood’ and ‘Deluxe’ versions and will last as long, if not longer, than the wood.
+The Travisher Black is made entirely from the very tough engineering polymer Delrin.
+The ergonomic shape is the same as the ‘Wood’ and ‘Deluxe’ versions and it will last longer than the Wood version.

 What you get

 When to use a Travisher

 For hollowing Windsor chair seats in softer woods such as pine and tulipwood the travisher is the only tool needed; but the use of an adze or Arbortech will speed up the work in harder woods such as elm, prior to using the travisher.
 There is no need to use a scorp at any stage.